DilankaSandeep/Task-flow-app/README.md

     Delete tasks from your to-do list effortlessly, adapting to changes in your priorities and schedule.
 Enjoy the freedom to customize your task list based on your evolving needs.

     Visualize Progress with Color Coding:
     Stay informed at a glance with color-coded tasks.
-Easily distinguish between completed tasks and those still on your to-do list.
+Easily distinguish between completed tasks and those still on your to-do list and delayed tasks.
 Task Flow brings clarity to your progress.

     Effortless Accessibility:
     Task Flow is designed for convenience.
 Whether you're at your PC or on your mobile device, access your to-do list from anywhere with ease.
 Stay in control of your tasks, no matter where life takes you.

     Organize Tasks for Today and Beyond:
     Sort and filter tasks to find what matters most.
-Task Flow allows you to categorize tasks based on completion status, view today's tasks, and access a comprehensive list of all your tasks.
+Task Flow allows you to categorize tasks based on completion status, view today's tasks,view Delayed task and access a comprehensive list of all your tasks.

     Responsive Design for Any Device:
     Task Flow is responsive and user-friendly, providing a seamless experience across various devices.
 Log in and manage your to-do list whether you're at home, at the office, or on the road.

+    No The calender date
+    Task Flow app consist with Labels to see the date and notification on How many task achieve on today.

 Task Flow is more than just a to-do application; it's a dynamic tool designed to adapt to your unique workflow.
 Embrace the efficiency and simplicity of Task Flow to conquer your to-do list and achieve your goals effortlessly.

 Sign up today and experience the convenience of Task Flow – your go-to solution for effortless to-do management.
+To-Do App Frontend
+Frontend Details

+    Build System: Vite
+    Framework: React.js
+    Language: TypeScript
+    Styling: Integrated Tailwind CSS utility classes and utilized FlowBite Tailwind components.
+    Design: Responsive design for a smooth experience on various devices.
+    Themes: Supports both light and dark modes.

 To-Do App Backend